qdrvm/kagome/README.md

     * Kagome uses [cpp-libp2p](https://github.com/soramitsu/libp2p) for peer-to-peer interactions
     * Gossiper and Gossiper observer
     * SyncClient and SyncServer

+You can find more information about the components by checking [reference documentation](https://kagome.netlify.com).

 ## Trying out Kagome node